zer0Percent/ToKillATweetingBird/README.md

 where: <br>

 - `-i` Number of iterations over the CSV file. <br>
-- `-c` The number of lists that the list of tweet identifiers is split. <br>
+- `-c` The number of tweets that a tweet's list will contain. <br>
 - `-t` The number of threads you want to user when scraping.
 It equals to the number of browsers that will be opened at the same time. <br>
 - `-f` The CSV file with the tweets identifiers. <br>
 - `-n` The name of your dataset.
 This is used when loading the entire list of tweets identifiers.
 Ensure that you do write this properly 😃.

+In short, `CHUNK_SIZE` splits the entire dataset in lists of `-c` elements and, for each list, a browser is opened.
+When the list is processed, the browser will close and another tweet's list will be processed by opening a new browser.

 ## User scraper